XPIOKBA/blog/_posts/2018-07-23-Mapping the Police v1.0.md

 As this graph shows, we are missing a lot of people.

 ![png](../images/mapping_the_police_files/mapping_the_police_18_0.png)

 Here's the percentage of the census population covered by the PoliceOne departments by state.

 ![png](../images/mapping_the_police_files/mapping_the_police_19_0.png)

+---

 # Loading coordinates for mapping
 I used [GeoPy](https://geopy.readthedocs.io/en/stable/) to find approximate longitude and latitude for every police department.
 GeoPy can pull coordinates from search terms, so I fed it every PD's name and state with common words like 'Police' and 'Department' stripped out.

+---

 # Mapping the departments
----
 I mapped the locations of the departments by using the longitude and latitude as x and y coordinates respectively in matplotlib.

 It's clear from this first plot that the GeoPy search wasn't perfect, although the America-shaped blob is encouraging.

 ![png](../images/mapping_the_police_files/mapping_the_police_31_0.png)

 I subset the data on the rough boundaries of the lower 48 from a google search and things look even better.

 ![png](../images/mapping_the_police_files/mapping_the_police_33_0.png)

 And finally, I set the size and color of each point to a scale set by log2 of the number of officers.

 ![png](../images/mapping_the_police_files/mapping_the_police_35_0.png)

+---

 # Conclusion and next steps
----
-_This is a first draft._

 As stated at the beginning of the article, this is only a starting point for further analysis.
 The data is spotty and the map doesn't show us much more than a vague notion that the police are where the people are.
 However, hopefully I will be able to build this model out further with better data and more advanced mapping options.